+Exam Board Asdan

+Please note that this course is only available for students with additional needs and with prior approval from our SENDCo

-PSE (Personal and Social Effectiveness) - Level 1 /2 Exam Board Asdan Outline of course The Personal and Social Effectiveness (PSE) qualifications are designed to support learners develop competencies in communication, collaboration and emotional intelligence.
+The Personal and Social Effectiveness (PSE) qualifications are designed to support learners develop competencies in communication, collaboration and emotional intelligence.
 The qualifications contain a wide variety of flexible and engaging challenges, empowering young people to take control of their learning, discover themselves and build respectful and inclusive relationships.

+Students will:

-Students will: develop targeted skills, attributes and values as well as cumulatively developing learners' vocabulary stores, understanding and fluency give learners regular opportunities to explore all elements of the curriculum and situate their learning in topics, activities and experiences that have meaning for them provide a pedagogical focus on regular feedback to support the learning process contain competencies developed in a global context that represent the culture and heritage of young people in greatest need in the UK Unit one: Developing myself and my performance + one module selected from: Health and wellbeing International links Digital communications Beliefs and values Unit three: Problem solving + one module selected from: Science and technology Expressive arts Independent living Vocational preparation Unit four: Delivering a project (certificate only) Building on the knowledge, skills and attributes of the first three units, the learner chooses their project linked to one or more topics from units 1-3 Method(s) of Assessment All assessment is completed internally and through the compilation of a portfolio of evidence.
+Outline of course develop targeted skills, attributes and values as well as cumulatively developing learners' vocabulary stores, understanding and fluency give learners regular opportunities to explore all elements of the curriculum and situate their learning in topics, activities and experiences that have meaning for them provide a pedagogical focus on regular feedback to support the learning process comprise streamlined course content that is intuitive to deliver and assess contain competencies developed in a global context that represent the culture and heritage of young people in greatest need in the UK

+Units and topics

+Unit one: Developing myself and my performance

+Health and wellbeing

+International links

+Digital communications

+Beliefs and values

+Unit two: Working with others

+Citizenship and community

+Sport and leisure

+Environment

+Enterprise Beliefs and values

+Unit three: Problem solving

+Science and technology Expressive arts

+Expressive arts Independent living

+Vocational preparation Unit four: Delivering a project (certificate only) Building on the knowledge, skills and attributes of the first three units, the learner chooses their project linked to one or more topics from units 1-3 Method(s) of Assessment All assessment is completed internally and through the compilation of a portfolio of evidence.
 Each student will also be issued with a workbook for tracking their progress.
 Choose this subject if If you have taken PDP in Year 9 and/or this option has been discussed with you previously in response to your needs Possible careers / future pathways Post 16 courses related to the above modules.
-Subject Requirements You must be a student known to the SENDCo and have had this course previously discussed with you.
+Subject Requirements You must be a student known to the SENDCo and have had these courses previous discussed with you.
 Some of you will have taken PDP in Year 9.